gbv/beaconspec/beacon.md

 * a set of **links** ([](#links)),
 * a set of **meta fields** ([](#meta-fields)).

-Each link consists of a source identifier, a target identifier, and an optional annotation.
+Each link consists of a source identifier, a target identifier, a relation type, and an optional link annotation.
 Common patterns in these elements can be used to abbreviate serializations of link dumps.
 This specification defines:

 * a serialization of link dumps (**BEACON files**) in a condense line-oriented text format ([](#beacon-format)).
 * a mapping of link dumps to RDF ([](#mapping-to-rdf)).

+BEACON link dump format can be used as RDF serialization format for RDF graphs with uniform links but it can also be used unrelated to RDF.

 The non-normative appendix contain a mapping of BEACON links to HTML ([](#mapping-beacon-to-html)) and a serialization based on XML